 ¿Donde estaba? 🤔

-And anyone who has seen me golf will most definitely have doubts as to this next piece’s veracity.
+And anyone who has seen me golf will most definitely have some serious doubts as to this next piece’s veracity.

 Very, very serious ones…and, honestly, I really can’t blame you.

 I have a hard time believing it myself…and I was there!!!

 Other than a trip or two to the golf driving range on a Friday night when I was a teenager, I really never picked up a club until after I moved down to San Antonio & my good buddy, Steve Somen, said, “That’s it!
 We’re going golfing this weekend!”